krubbles/NoiseDotNet/README.md

 # NoiseDotNet
-NoiseDotNet is a coherent noise library.
+NoiseDotNet is a coherent noise library written in C#.
 It is
 - Extremely optimized (w/ SIMD acceleration)
-- Lightweight (single-file code you can drop into your project)
+- Lightweight (single file you can drop into your project)
 - Compatible with both CoreCLR and Unity

 It supports 4 noise functions: